From Shadows — Submission Package

 Chapter 2: The Unseen Battle Within

 The constant readiness to shrink and adapt wasn’t merely a response to the tension at home; it was a shadow that followed me, settling deep within my bones long after the front door clicked shut.
-This was the silent training ground for an unseen battle, a visceral conflict between the churning landscape of my internal experience and a relentless world that simply demanded I be 'fine.'
+This was the silent training ground for an unseen battle, a visceral conflict between the churning landscape of my internal experience and a relentless world that simply demanded I be ‘fine.’
 Before I had any language for what was happening inside me, my entire body was registering every sharp sound, every abrupt movement, every unpredictable shift as a direct threat.
-The profound, aching sense of being 'wrong,' 'too sensitive,' or 'too much' wasn’t a fleeting thought; it was a pervasive physical state, a knot in my chest, a hum beneath my skin, compelling me to shrink and disappear, to painstakingly manage an entire inner world that remained utterly invisible to everyone else.
-This agonizing pattern, where my own instincts were systematically overruled and external demands superseded my internal truth, was etched into me from the earliest dismissals of my inherent needs.
+The profound, aching sense of being ‘wrong,’ ‘too sensitive,’ or ‘too much’ settled deep in my body, a knot in my chest compelling me to shrink and disappear, to painstakingly manage an entire inner world that remained utterly invisible to everyone else.
+This agonizing pattern, where my instincts were overruled and external demands took precedence over my internal truth, was etched into me from the earliest dismissals of my inherent needs.

 Even before consciousness fully formed, a deep-seated apprehension of doctors coiled within me.
 I vividly recall an early memory, perhaps around five years old: the stark white room, the metallic tang in the air, and the looming needle.
 My small body erupted in a fierce, primal protest, every muscle tensing, every limb thrashing, completely determined to defend my own space, my inviolable bodily autonomy.
 The nurses, their voices growing sharper with frustration, saw only an 'uncontrollable' child.
 Ultimately, I was forced onto a cold bed, my small frame physically pinned down by adult hands, my pleas muffled by their sheer will.
 The needle, a sharp, cold invasion into my helpless body, injected not just medicine, but a profound terror of being overpowered, held down, and physically violated.
 This moment, a raw, lasting trauma, etched itself so deeply that a profound apprehension of hospitals and injections became a persistent, physical dread that haunted me for decades.